Quantum enhanced stratification of Breast Cancer: exploring quantum expressivity for real omics data: Experimental set-up

 The choice of a suitable quantum embedding, in case of complex real data, is not a straightforward task \citep{Cerezo2022ChallengesAO}.
 Nevertheless, it is possible to explore, as set out in this work, a sub set of configurations of the enconding scheme, in particular by varying the entanglement map of the unitary ansatz.
 In this way, a trade-off between the expressivity of the kernel and the task-related performance, can be assessed.
 We specifically explored three configuration of the IPQ-style encoding scheme, making use of unitary templates with different levels of entanglement of the qubits.
 The most simple configuration employed is the Z feature map without any entanglement, utilising a sequence of Hadamard and rotational $P$ gates, a single qubit rotation around the $Z$ axis, implemented in our case for a 4-dim classical input $x$ as shown in Fig. \ref{fig:embedding}(a).
 We then implemented the ZZ feature map with both linear and full entanglement: in the linear entanglement, each qubit is entangled with its neighbouring qubits, while in the full entanglement, each qubit is entangled with every other qubit.
 These feature map resulted respectively in the embedding shown in Fig.\ref{fig:embedding}(b) and Fig. \ref{fig:embedding}(c).
 Furthermore, we regularised the expressivity of the quantum embeddings tuning the angle range $\beta$.
 For each feature map, we tested five different scaling of the angle range so that the input data $x \in [0,\beta]$, where $\beta \in \{\frac{\pi}{8},\frac{\pi}{4},\frac{\pi}{2},\pi,2\pi\}$.
+To compare the quantum embeddings with a classical kernel we compute the RBF kernel, expressed by eq. \ref{eq:rbf}, using the sklearn implementation with default parameter $\sigma=\sqrt{\frac{n}{2}}$ where $n$ is the number of feature \citep{scikit-learn}.
+We selected the RBF kernel due to its superior expressiveness compared to other classical kernels, enabling it to effectively capture complex, nonlinear relationships in the data \citep{Scholkopf2001LearningWK} .